 We predicted the distribution of blanket bog at 6 ka using PeatStash (Gallego-Sala et al., 2011) with climate inputs derived from (a) climate model simulations of the 6 ka climate and (b) pollen-based climate reconstructions.
 The climate models provide predictions of a mutually consistent set of meteorological variables; using multiple climate models allows us to encompass the uncertainty resulting from differences between models.
 The climate models were run at relatively coarse resolution (Table 1) and there may be systematic biases that afflict all of the models (Harrison et al., 2013).
-Pollenbased reconstructions provide an independent source of information, even if their distribution is not continuous and the necessity to interpolate between reconstructions at individual sites might introduce uncertainty (Bartlein et al., 2011).
-We used both approaches to obtain mid-Holocene climate estimates to drive PeatStash.
+Pollen-based reconstructions provide an independent source of information.
+However, their distribution is not continuous across the whole of the UK and the necessity to interpolate between reconstructions at individual sites could introduce uncertainty (Bartlein et al., 2011).
+Nevertheless, this information provides a useful check of the reliability of the simulated climates at the location of the sites and an alternative scenario of climate change.
+We therefore used both the climate-model ensemble and the pollen-based reconstructions to obtain mid-Holocene climate estimates to drive PeatStash.
 We then compared the PeatStash projections with a new compilation of data on the timing of blanket-bog initiation in the UK.